webplatform/docs-wpd/Community/Meetings/General/2014/0131_raw_mtg_notes/index.md

 10:01 jen: hope we still have a human element, here 10:01 eliot: Yes
 10:01 … And what if spec doesn't have tests
-10:02 jen: really is a resource : can I really use this right now 10:02 … test harness is great, but when data is aggregated and triangulated, it gives a human reality check 10:03 eliot: yes, but for the purpose of the compatibility table : it is about the data 10:03 jen: that's not how folks use caniuse
+10:02 jen: really is a resource&#160;: can I really use this right now 10:02 … test harness is great, but when data is aggregated and triangulated, it gives a human reality check 10:03 eliot: yes, but for the purpose of the compatibility table&#160;: it is about the data 10:03 jen: that's not how folks use caniuse
 10:03 eliot: We're saying teh same thing
 10:03 jen: but maybe we have different definitions of whether something works